My search for the best grammar checker I could find

 Your writing skills are not in question.
 But working online places pressure on all writers and it is so easy to make small grammatical errors.
 It’s fast-paced, and every word you write is instantly seen by a lot of people.
 Some are very quick to criticise too.

-No matter what or how you write, you have probably tried many free online tools to check your spelling, grammar, sentence structure or even your writing grade level and accidental plagiarism.
+No matter what or how you write, you have probably tried many free online tools to check your spelling, grammar, sentence structure, run on sentences or even your writing grade level and accidental plagiarism.

 Over the years I have tried a long list of grammar checkers both free and paid.
 Most of them worked reasonably well, and it is hard to complain about apps that are completely free.

 I found that I could mix and match these tools when I needed them.
-So I had my favourite free spell checker, grammar checker, plagiarism checker, Flesch–Kincaid readability checker and context spelling error checker.
+So I had my favourite free spell checker, grammar checker, plagiarism checking tool, Flesch–Kincaid readability checker and context spelling error checker.

 My bookmarks grew very long with online English language correction tools